statamic/v2-docs/content/collections/docs/yaml.md

 title: YAML
 id: e31e44d1-a82d-438d-9a8d-5a22fe4b76e3
 overview: >
-  YAML is, quite simply, a data storage format designed to be human readable and easily manipulated by hand.
-Statamic uses it extensively to store data, manage settings, and make the magic happen.
+  YAML is a data storage format designed to be human readable and easily manipulated by hand.
+In fact, it's 100% intercompatible with JSON, just easier to write.
+We use it extensively to store data, content, and manage settings.
+YAML all the things.
 ---

 ## To the reader... {#to-the-reader}